 NeuroPace Privacy Statement

-This Statement explains how NeuroPace, Inc. (“NeuroPace”, “we” or “us”) collects, uses, and discloses personal information and what we do to keep it safe.
+This Statement explains how NeuroPace, Inc. (“NeuroPace”, “we” or “us”) collects, uses, and discloses Personal Information on our website, in our products, and through any other channels (“Services”) and what we do to keep it safe.

 We may update this Statement from time to time, and by using the website, you are agreeing to the most recent version of it.
 Additional privacy conditions may apply based on the options you choose on our website, for example, if you use our electronic patient diary or decide to participate in our patient ambassador program.

-We may collect both non-personal and personal data about you.
+We may collect both non-personal and personal information about you.

-- through third parties who have your permission to disclose your information to us (such as when you leave a message with our telephone answering service)
+- through third parties who have your permission to disclose your information to us (such as when you leave a message with our telephone answering service), and

 - if you are a medical professional, registering for access to those parts of our website intended exclusively for you.